WebAssembly/tool-conventions/BasicCABI.md

 is used as the frame pointer or base pointer.
 This functionality is not needed for backtracing or unwinding (since the wasm VM must do this in any case); however it may still be desirable to allow this functionality for debugging or in-field crash reporting.
 Future ABIs may designate a convention for determining frame size and local usage.

+## Program startup

+### User entrypoint

+In the wasm C ABI, `main` is used for a user entrypoint which takes no arguments, eg.  `main(void)` or `main()` in C or C++.
+On other platforms, it's common to also pass `main` the `argc` and `argv` arguments, but on wasm this trick is complicated by the fact that wasm requires callers and callees to have matching signatures.
+So, in wasm, `__main_argc_argv` is used for a user entrypoint which takes `argc` and `argv` parameters, eg.
+`main(int argc, char *argv[])`.

+In the wasm C ABI, there is no `envp` parameter to the user entrypoint.
+Since wasm's signature rule makes this awkward to support, and since it's not required by C, POSIX, or any other relavant standard, and since it's generally considered obsolete in favor of `getenv` anyway, it's not supported in the wasm C ABI.

+### Program entrypoint

+The program entrypoint (traditionally named `_start` on other platforms) isn't considered part of the C ABI per se, and may differ depending on what environment the program will be run in.